 How long should it take to change a tire?
 In truth, that’s not an easy question to answer, as there’s variables to the equation.
 From type of vehicle to the tools available, the speed of changing a tire can have vast differences.
 One prime example is changing the tire of your daily driver.
 If you had a flat, you could probably change the tire in 20-30 minutes (or less), provided you had a spare, a jack, and the right wrench to remove the lugnuts.
 On the race track, a pit crew could change all four tires in a matter of seconds.
 Those are all human applications, so what about penguins?
 How would the PENGUINS OF AMERICA handle a tire change - particularly one on the track?
 In theory, the same way we would “lefty-loosey, righty-tighty."

-Presented in collaboration between The Rock Father™ and Beautyrest with Life of Dad…
+This feature is presented in collaboration between The Rock Father™, Cub Cadet and Life of Dad.